 With a simple filing and removing process after usage, this can be the perfect option if you have damaged nails and are looking for something less damaging than acrylic nails.

-Builder Gel not only helps to protect your nails but also adds gloss, strength and shine along with providing excellent protection over extended periods of time – making it an advantageous choice for those seeking healthy-looking nails.
+Builder Gel helps to protect your nails and adds gloss, strength and shine along with providing excellent protection over extended periods of time – making it an advantageous choice for those seeking healthy-looking nails.

 How Long Does Builder Gel Last?